 • Introducing the concept that they don’t have to ‘let go of the person’ to recover from this.
 The aim is to adjust to the fact that the person is gone and let go of the struggle to bring the deceased person back and to be living the life they had before.
 This adjustment allows the client to take some brave steps into their new life without that person, whilst very much keeping the memories of that person with them.

 • Providing re-assurance that it’s ok to still be grieving for months and years after the bereavement.
-So often we hear from clients that they and society think they should be over it now and that may only be 3-6 months after the death.
-We emphasise that there is no time limit of when a person ‘should be over it’.
+So often I hear from clients that they and society think they should be over it now and that may only be 3-6 months after the death.
+I emphasise that there is no time limit of when a person ‘should be over it’.
 It’s personal to you.